 The availability of analytics data is a priority for both IT administrators as well as instructors.
 IT staff require administrative analytics, consisting of practical information on system performance such as server health and network usage.

-Panopto is the fastest growing video platform for education, with over 500 schools and universities using the system worldwide.
-To learn more ways you can enhance the learning experience at your school using video, contact our team for a demo, or sign up for a free 30-day trial.
+Panopto is the fastest growing online video platform for education, with over 500 schools and universities using the system worldwide.
+To learn more ways you can enhance the learning experience at your school using video, contact our team to sign up for a free 30-day trial.